 - 3 bundles uncooked soba noodles

-- 2 medium carrots - 1 small red onion, thinly sliced into half-moons
+- 2 small carrots - julienned

+- 1 small red onion - thinly sliced into half-moons

-- 1/2 lb snow peas (about 2 cups, or substitute sugar snap peas)
+- 1/2 lb snow peas - (about 2 cups, or substitute sugar snap peas)

-- 1/2 cup lower sodium soy sauce
+- 1/2 cup lower sodium soy sauce - (or regular soy sauce)

 - 1/3 cup water